Slayingripper/APRS_SENDER/README.md

 # How to use

-First open up [https://apps.magicbug.co.uk/passcode/] and generate a password for the callsign you want to use.
-Open up the aprssend.py file and add the credentials include the location, symbol you want to use.
+1. First open up [https://apps.magicbug.co.uk/passcode/] and generate a password for the callsign you want to use.
+2. Open up the aprssend.py file and add the credentials include the location, symbol you want to use.

-For added effect you can add this to a crontab to run at specified time frames.
+3. For added effect you can add this to a crontab to run at specified time frames.
+4. User responsibly

 # Disclaimer

 This is for educational purposes only.
 It is to show the fundamental flaw of the APRS network.
 It is not meant to be "used" in a real world scenario.
+Doing this to cause harm to others is not the purpose of this project.